Skip to page content

 Rise in Phishing and Spam Emails -- Protect Your Information

-Over the past few weeks, we've seen a significant increase in spam and phishing emails targeting both students and staff.
+Recently there has been a significant increase in spam and phishing emails targeting both students and staff.
 These messages often falsely claim to offer financial aid or rewards but are intended to steal your personal and financial information.
 One common characteristic of these phishing attempts is that they frequently come from @gmail.com or other non-official domains.
+Phishing emails are designed to deceive recipients into providing personal information by falsely promising financial aid refunds or disbursements.

 Important Reminder